ToshioCP/Gtk4-tutorial/sec1.md

 - Gtk4.
 Gtk included linux distributions is version three at present.
 You need to install gtk4 to your computer.
 Refer to [gtk4 gitlab repository](https://gitlab.gnome.org/GNOME/gtk).
-However, it might make some trouble like, for example, your pc doesn't recognize usb port.
+However, it might make some trouble like, for example, your pc doesn't recognize usb port if you install them to `/usr/local`.
-Therefore, I strongly recommend you not to install gtk4 to the computer you usually use.
+Therefore, I strongly recommend you not to install gtk4 to `/usr/local` on the computer you usually use.
+Instead,

-Instead, Install it to another computer only used to try gtk4.
+- Install it to another computer only used to try gtk4.
+- Install it to your home directory, for example `$HOME/local`, in order to separte gtk4 from your system.

+The second choice will be explained in [Section 3](sec3.md).

 ### Software